ZahidFKhan/Streams-API-Practices/README.md

 # Good luck!

-5) List of cities

-   "Mumbai"
-   "Munnar"
-   "chennai"
-   "Hyderabad"

-   Calcullate the lenght of each city where the city name starts with 'm' or 'M' and create a list.

-Can you  write a program to create another list that contains the cities start with "m"?

-6)  I have to arrays
-    int arr1[] = {21,6,8,9,10,5};
-    int arr2[] = {10,21,5,8,6,9};

-    write a program to check whether both arrays are equal or not.

 7)  Given a string, find the words with the maximum number of vowels.

     	"The quick brown fox jumps right over the little lazy dog."